glareons/glareons/README.md

 ## Learning Skills
 <div align="center">
-  What i wan't to learn and use more often.
+  What i wan't to learn or use more often.
 </div>
 <br>